leinacc/gb-py-compiler/README.md

 * The python-to-gb-compiler is `src/tools/gbcompiler.py`
 * A virtual file system is created with `src/tools/genFileSystem.py`
+* The conversion script for wav files to my uncompressed NR50 .bin files is `src/tools/samplesConvert.py`
 * To try the sample engine, uncomment `jp ExampleSamplesTest` in `src/intro.asm`
 * Python VM-related files start with `src/pyvm_`
 * Rainbow VWF code is in `src/text_engine.asm`